What is Hemolytic Uremic Syndrome (HUS)?

 What are the symptoms of HUS?

 HUS can be mild or severe.
-Early clinical signs of HUS include decreased urine output, diarrhea and lethargy.
-Anemia, low platelet count and decreased kidney function, as revealed by laboratory testing, may follow.
-Fever and neurologic abnormalities (e.g., drowsiness, unconsciousness, and seizures) are also common among patients with HUS.
+Early symptoms of HUS include decreased urine output, diarrhea, and feeling slow and tired (lethargy).
+Low red blood cell count (anemia), low platelet count, and decreased kidney function are signs that might be detected by laboratory testing.
+Fever and neurologic changes (e.g., drowsiness, unconsciousness, and seizures) are also common among patients with HUS.

 How soon after exposure do symptoms appear?